xiaoyunyang/xiaoyunyang.github.io/content/post/startup-career-pivot.md

 ## 3. Candidate Sourcing

-The last cornerstone of LooseLeaf's product is the candidate sourcing, which is a combination of the Recruitment Candidate Relationship Manage System (CRM) and Application Tracking System (ATS).
+The last cornerstone of LooseLeaf's product is the candidate sourcing, which is a combination of the Recruitment Candidate Relationship Manage System (CRM) and Applicant Tracking System (ATS).

 LooseLeaf's platform is the answer for how to fix the broken hiring process.